lulalala/settei/README.md

 BOARD_REPLY_OMIT_CONDITION_AVOID_ONLY_N_HIDDEN=2
 ```

-In comparison YAML and nested hash is easy.
-You know why I write SASS instead of CSS.
+In comparison YAML allows nested hash, so we can manage them using namespaces.

 ```yaml
 board: